 However, Hernán Cortés and his men put a stop to his plans when, after his historic defeat known as the Sad Night, aided by the Tlaxcalans, they initiated an affront that concluded in the surrender of the Mexica empire on August 13, 1521.

 This date coincides with the capture of Cuauhtémoc, who, when taken to Cortés' headquarters, asked the conquistador to be killed with the dagger in his belt, as he preferred to die rather than not fulfill the objective of defending his people from invasion and ignominy.

 Once imprisoned, he was questioned about the destiny of the gold that was taken from the Spaniards during the Sad Night, when the squadron planned to flee Tenochtitlan in canoes loaded with plundered treasures.

-In an effort to obtain information about the location of what is known as the Treasure of Moctezuma, and as punishment for his plans of rebellion, Cuauhtémoc was subjected to torture.
-The huey tlatoani had his feet burned so that he would confess the location of the treasure; however, the story goes that with heroic courage he endured the mistreatment and refused to reveal information saying, "Am I in some delight or bath?"
+To obtain information about the location of what is known as the Treasure of Moctezuma, and as punishment for his plans of rebellion, Cuauhtémoc was subjected to torture.
+The Huey tlatoani had his feet burned so that he would confess the location of the treasure; however, the story goes that with heroic courage he endured the mistreatment and refused to reveal information saying, "Am I in some delight or bath?"

 This torture is known as the Torment of Cuauhtémoc.

 In later years Cuauhtémoc lived as a prisoner of Cortés and was used for his political purposes until the Spaniard was informed of the Huey tlatoani's alleged plans to start a rebellion that would erupt with the murder of the conquistador and culminate in the banishment of the colonizers.